-MDR or managed detection and response is a service that provides proactive, purpose-built threat hunting, monitoring, and response capabilities powered by a team of advanced cybersecurity technicians combined with the analysis of robust correlated data.
+Managed detection and response (MDR) is a service that provides proactive, purpose-built threat hunting, monitoring, and response capabilities powered by a team of advanced cybersecurity technicians combined with the analysis of robust correlated data.

 MDR services take the guesswork out of your most complex cybersecurity threats by delivering 24/7 threat detection, rapid alerts, prevention, and remediation.
-MDR is a service built on a powerful EDR platform that is managed by a team of advanced analysts and threat researchers.
-It is an affordable, tailored solution to your business's high-level cybersecurity needs that offers best of breed human expertise and threat intelligence.
+MDR is a service built on a powerful endpoint detection and response (EDR) platform that is managed by a team of advanced analysts and threat researchers.
+It's an affordable, tailored solution to your business's high-level cybersecurity needs that offers best of breed human expertise and threat intelligence.

 The ratio of IT staff to the total number of employees varies depending on organization size and annual revenue.
 While medium and large organizations may be able to afford full-time security teams dedicated to threat hunting, response, and remediation, individual experience varies with obscure skill level and acumen.
 For small businesses, hiring a team of such caliber is outside the realm of possibility.
 MDR security presents the unique opportunity for large and small businesses alike to leverage budget-friendly, high-skilled cyberthreat expertise.

 Glaring issues that IT personnel face include an overwhelming volume of alerts (alert fatigue) and notifications set off by traditional security tools.
 Seemingly pinging with equal levels of urgency, the magnitude of false positive activity can leave internal security professionals overburdened.
 Attempting to follow-up on every alert inadvertently distracts your in-house team from monitoring legitimate malicious activity and other important projects.
 Managed detection and response services alleviate your team's time expenditure towards investigating alerts by accurately identifying threats and prioritizing them based on severity.